 An operating budget was adopted and maintained by the governing board for the District pursuant to the requirements of Florida Statutes.
 The budget is adopted on a basis consistent with generally accepted accounting principles.
 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Commissioners.
-The general fund budget for the fiscal year ended September 30, 2023 was amended to increase revenues by \$3,868,387, decrease use of fund balance by \$2,407,788, and increase appropriations by \$527,000.
-Actual general fund expenditures exceed appropriations for the fiscal year ended September 30, 2023 by \$2,053,819.
-The over expenditures were for the financed purchase of vehicles.
-Both the purchase and the financing were approved by the Board of Commissioners.
+The general fund budget for the fiscal year ended September 30, 2024 was amended to increase revenues by \$2,396,415 and increase appropriations by \$2,396,415.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2024.

-Operating budgets were also adopted for the District's Mile Marker 63 fund and impact fee fund.
-Actual Mile Marker 63 fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2023.
+Operating budgets were also adopted for the District's Mile Marker 63 fund, Ochopee fund and impact fee fund.
+Actual Mile Marker 63 fund expenditures exceeded appropriations for the fiscal year ended September 30, 2024 by \$94,291.
 It is important to note that actual expenditures presented in the schedule are based on a September 30 fiscal year end while the budget in the schedule is based on a June 30 fiscal year end.
-The fund's expenditures where within the budget for the period July 1, 2022 to June 30, 2023 and in compliance with the contract with the Florida Department of Transportation.
-Actual impact fee fund expenditures for the fiscal year ended September 30, 2023 did not exceed appropriations.
+The MM63 fund's expenditures where within the budget for the period July 1, 2023 to June 30, 2024 and in compliance with the contract with the Florida Department of Transportation.
+Actual Ochopee fund expenditures exceeded appropriations for the fiscal year ended September 30, 2024 by \$213,949.
+The over expenditures were funded by the ten percent contingency provided for in the Ochopee interlocal agreement.
+Actual impact fee fund expenditures for the fiscal year ended September 30, 2024 exceeded appropriations by \$7,626.
+The over expenditures were funded by available fund balance.